Todd was quite the charmer.

 In 2000, Todd continued some production work at WBWC, including five (!) marathons for the Summer Marathon Series that year.
 Fleetwood MAX 2000 featured four exclusive guitarist interviews from Fleetwood Mac's family tree (Billy Burnette, Rick Vito, Bob Welch, and Bob Weston).
 "Any time I'm offered the chance to co-host a show with Tom LaMoreaux, like The Fleetwood Mac Marathon", Todd says, "I go for it.
 It's always great."
 EurythMix featured the Eurythmics reunion album "Peace", along with dozens of rare tracks, b-sides and recent live recordings.
 The return of the Talking Heads Marathon, with help from Jim 'Prof. J' Molesky'93, featured the newly remastered "Stop Making Sense" CD, VHS and DVD (a precursor to the band's induction to the Rock And Roll Hall Of Fame in 2002!)
 A sequel from Todd and Jim was The Steely Dan Marathon celebrating the release of "Two Against Nature"- the first studio album from the band in almost 20 years, and the band's 2VN Tour stop at Blossom later that month.
 Todd also co-hosted Some Sweet Day Y2K - The Simple Minds Marathon featuring a live phone interview with lead singer Jim Kerr.
 A year later, Todd was back in the marathon host-chair with new collaborator Mary Cipriani for Beautiful Day 2001: The U2 Marathon the first marathon at WBWC's increased wattage, the same day as the band's Elevation Tour came to Cleveland (for more on Todd's continuing work on the WBWC Summer Marathon Series click here.)

 Constant questions from listeners, and continued interest in Running Late via the continual running web site led to the creation of a "Best Of" CD, featuring highlights from the whole scope of 106 original shows. "'Out Of The Running' took almost 6 months to create, and that time kept Brian and I in the WBWC universe.
 So even then the seeds of another show were set".
 Thus, in the fall of 2001, Todd again joined his Running Late team for another stretch on WBWC.
 When the music is great, our ideas are great, and we have great listeners.
 Why not?"
-The show recently passed the 500th episode mark, over 10 years of work on the program, and continues on.
+The show passed the 500th episode mark, and in 2017 closes in on 20 years of work on the program, continuing on.

 Running Late has allowed Todd to also participate in the music world, outside of the studio.
 Todd was a finalist in the 2002 Achievement In Radio (A.I.R.)
 Awards sponsored by the March Of Dimes for his promotion work on that years' Simple Minds Marathon.
 In 2003, Todd was able to donate several artifacts to the Rock And Roll Hall Of Fame and Museum for their exhibit In The Name Of Love: Two Decades Of U2.
 Todd returned to the Rock Hall later that year for the broadcast of U2003: The U2 Marathon, live from The Alan Freed Studios there, kicking off the U2 Fan Celebration weekend.